acousticrobot/web-16/_pages/toki-pona/index.md

 ---
-title: "sitelen sitelen"
+title: sitelen sitelen
 layout: page
 sub_nav: false
 slug: t47_lessons_index
 permalink: /toki-pona/
 tags:
+- featured
 - toki pona
+excerpt: <em>O kama pona! sina ken kama sona e sitelen sitelen lon lipu ni.</em><br><p>Learn how to write in the hieroglyphic blocks known as sitelen sitelen.
+This is a system of non-linear writing you can use to free your mind or break from regular thought.
+Here you will find all the lessons for writing toki pona using sitelen sitelen, plus glyph dictionaries and plenty of examples, including sitelen sitelen drawn by others.</p>
 ---

-O kama pona! sina ken kama sona e sitelen sitelen lon lipu ni.
+_O kama pona! sina ken kama sona e sitelen sitelen lon lipu ni._

 Learn how to write in the hieroglyphic blocks known as sitelen sitelen.
 This is a system of non-linear writing you can use to free your mind or break from regular thought.